- Social Wasps (like Yellow Jackets, Hornets, and Paper Wasps)

 - 1/4- to 2-inches in length.

 - Dull black or brown to brilliant red, yellow or blue, many with a metallic sheen to the bodies or wings.

 - Wasp body type, frequently with a long slender petiole (connection) between the abdomen and the thorax.

 Mud Daubers and sphecid wasps are solitary wasps.
-Many mistake the Cicada Killer, for hornets.
+Many people mistake the Cicada Killer, for hornets.
 True hornets do not excavate burrows in the ground, such as the Cicada Killer.

 Habits: Mud Daubers come out in the spring.
 At this time, they mate and build their nests.
 They either capture or sting insects or spiders for food.
 For this reason, solitary wasps are seen as beneficial insects.

-Cicada killers and spider wasps burrow in the ground in order to build their nests.
-The cicada killers, spider wasps and digger wasps can be highly active in high traffic areas like lawns and may be of concern.
+Cicada killers and spider wasps burrow in the ground to build their nests.
+The cicada killers, spider wasps, and digger wasps can be highly active in high traffic areas like lawns and may be of concern.
 They can be controlled by applying residual dusts such as Tempo Dust into the burrows.
 We have several dusters for application of dusts.